jchristopherson/curvefit/README.md

 # curvefit
 A library for fitting functions to sets of data.

-## TO DO
-- Linear Regression
-- Derivatives & Integrals of Fitted Curves
-- Write tests
-- C API

 ## Example 1
 This example illustrates the use of cubic spline interpolation using both natural and forced boundary conditions.
 Notice, the forced boundary conditions are arbitrarily chosen to illustrate their use.
 ```fortran